 Health Sciences Education

-- Clinically relevant educational content;
+- Clinically and professionally relevant educational content;

 - Exposure to new technologies used in teaching, research and practice (eg. simulations, digital media in health care, blended learning environments);

 - Practical considerations of the learning needs of health providers/educators to continue full-time employment while studying;